juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 !!! note inline end

     Bit depth is important, for a mobile platform, the maps were created at 8bit, with a good histogram distribution.
-For PC/Console 16bits would be normal.
+For PC/Console 16bits is advised.

 | channel | use                 | uv channel |
 |---------|---------------------|------------|